Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 </MacWindow>

 ### Update packages and seed lists
-**nodectl** will pull down the necessary packages that will upgrade your Node to the latest versions.
+nodectl will pull down the necessary packages that will upgrade your Node to the latest versions.

-We will also update any access permission lists (*seed lists*) that need to match for proper authentication to the **Hypergraph** and **Metagraphs**.
+We will also update any access permission lists (*seed lists*) that need to match for proper authentication to the hypergraph and metagraphs.

 :::note
 If there is not a *seed list* present for a particular profile, the fetch will be disabled and skipped.
-You have the ability to configure this within the **nodectl** configuration file.
+You have the ability to configure this within the nodectl configuration file.

 [`sudo nodectl configure`](./nodectlCommands.md#configure)
 :::